 Efficiency (project costs):

-Interviews showed that several issues affected the efficiency of the project:
+Although efficiency of the project was rated as satisfactory, interviews showed that several issues affected the efficiency of the project:

-Difficulties of EBI in retaining top level staff for project coordination
+Difficulties of EBI in retaining top level staff for project coordination and various staff resignation or transfers

-2011: first NPC dismissed; second NPC contracted

-2013: second NPC dismissed and third NPC contracted

-2014: 4 staff resigned: third NPC resigned, Market specialist, Police specialist, Minjar Shenkora woreda project site officer.
-Were recruited: fourth NPC and Market specialist

-The reason for so many changes is that EBI wanted to assign high profile staff; it proved that either some did not have the management skills, other had those but were taken by research activities and other resigned for better job opportunities due to low pay (low cat.
-2 salary scale decided by MoA for EBI staff contracting); hence the need to assign or contract staff with recognised management skills (of projects) and give them the opportunity to be fully dedicated to their management tasks.

 This resulted in substantial implementation delays during the first two years as can be evidenced in the delivery rate but also an inability of the project to advance the cause of agrobiodiversity into relevant ministries (Environment, Agriculture) by enhancing / scaling up the results of outcome 1 (policy support).

 Understaffing at project sites: only two staff were contracted while five were planned under the PRODOC; it seems that the allocated budget in the initial PRODOC could not accommodate 5 staff although it was explicitly mentioned in the document (hence a design discrepancy); this resulted in the PSM being in charge of all activities and, therefore, more committed in project operationalisation (covering marketing, policy and conservation activities) and having little time for other activities (e.g. lobbying for replication, communication and awareness raising) while at the same time supervising all administrative and financial duties.
-Still, as few activities remained undelivered by project’s end, it shows somewhat the resolve of the project team for an efficient delivery of project activities.
+Still, as few activities remained undelivered by project’s end, it shows somewhat the resolve and adaptation of the project team for an efficient delivery of project activities.

 Interviews showed that site managers had to select the most pressing issues to address in priority at the local level and rely on PCU staff advice for other topics (lobby for transport capability, additional staff requirements).